layla/cody/README.md

 $files = $app->make('cody')->compileInput($input);

+// Or, if you like your input to be parsed, specify the name of the parser as the second argument

+$input = "
+package: Example.Package
+resources:
+  Models.News:
+    model:
+      relations:
+        categories:
+          other: Models.Category
+    compilers:
+      laravel-php
+";

+$files = $app->make('cody')->compileInput($input, 'yml');

 foreach($files as $filename => $content)
 {
   // save it, echo it, do whatever you want to do with it